 At higher levels of learning, well-established concrete concepts are used as examples for more abstract or more general concepts.
 For example, if we wish to teach what “equal” means we can say “If Jess has one ball and Danny has one ball, then they have an equal number of balls”.
 We establish the meaning of the new concept “equal” on the basis of already known concepts (“Ball”, “Jess”, “has”, "one" etc.) and the already known interactions between them (having one ball).
-Later, we can go further up the pyramid and give “equal” more abstract meaning as in “equality” or “equity”.
+Later, we can go further up the pyramid and give “equal” more abstract meaning as n “equality” or “equity”.

 Memorizing and Understanding

-Memorization usually means the ability to recite a certain facts like “four times three equals twelve” – a student that is able to do that is not considered to demonstrate understanding of multiplication.
-However, according to the formulation above, the student does understand “four times three” in a basic level that allow effective communication in a specific context (i.e. answering a question in a math quiz).
+Memorization usually means the ability to recite certain facts like “four times three equals twelve” – a student that is able to do that is not considered to demonstrate an understanding of multiplication.
+However, according to the formulation above, the student does understand “four times three” at a basic level that allows effective communication in a specific context (i.e. answering a question in a math quiz).
 To create a higher level of understanding additional concrete examples are required (e.g. “Jess has three baskets, four balls in each”) as well as explicit connection to the new concept (“so we can say Jess has four balls multiplied by three ”).
 By adding more familiar (concrete) examples to demonstrate the meaning of the concept we can establish a higher level of meaning for “Multiplication”.
-As a higher-level concept, it will be useful in an increasing number of contexts and situations (and as educators we should supply these opportunities during the practice stage and beyond).
+As a higher-level concept, it will be useful in an increasing number of contexts and situations (and as educators, we should supply these opportunities during the practice stage and beyond).
 Every time it is used effectively it is rewarded and strengthened.

 The common terms “memorizing” and “understanding” may be mapped into lower and higher levels of understanding respectively.
 Understanding (at each level) is demonstrated by the possible actions that are achieved on the basis of the available background knowledge and on the meaningful connections that were explicitly learned and practiced.
-For a brilliant concrete example of these idea, read the short story "Meaningful", by Scott Alexander (3).
+For a brilliant concrete example of these ideas, read the short story "Meaningful", by Scott Alexander (3).

 Constructing the knowledge base

-Hopefully it becomes clear that knowledge and understanding can be viewed as components of the same thing: knowledge is the collections of concepts represented in the brain, and understanding is the connections that they form between them.
+Hopefully, it becomes clear that knowledge and understanding can be viewed as components of the same thing: knowledge is the collection of concepts represented in the brain, and understanding is the connections that they form between them.
 Knowledge and understanding are interrelated and dependent on each other.
 This view highlights two important features of our learning system: New knowledge is built on the basis of the previous knowledge and they must be related by meaningful connections.

 The process of constructing knowledge can be described as building a pyramid: a new piece of knowledge (orange triangle) is placed on top of the existing structure of knowledge (grey triangles), in a meaningful way (correctly aligned).
-The final structure is dependent on the existing layers and on the correct placement of the new one (or on all the three components of understanding).
+The final structure is dependent on the existing layers and on the correct placement of the new one (or on all three components of understanding).

 Extending the Analogy

-As more and more information is acquired meaningfully, more pyramids and larger pyramids are created with increasing number of opportunities for higher-order learning (where a whole pyramid becomes just a brick in a new one), and interdisciplinary learning (that is supported by several other pyramids; top panel).
+As more and more information is acquired meaningfully, more pyramids and larger pyramids are created with an increasing number of opportunities for higher-order learning (where a whole pyramid becomes just a brick in a new one), and interdisciplinary learning (that is supported by several other pyramids; top panel).
 These types of higher-order learning are impossible to attain meaningfully without the supporting lower-level structures of knowledge (bottom panel).

-Importantly, this means that teaching broad and deep knowledge in meaningful ways is a crucial goal of education, and especially in the age of technology and readily available information.
-The wealth of information cannot benefit learners unless it is effectively learnt and practiced and becomes their own knowledge.
+Importantly, this means that teaching broad and deep knowledge in meaningful ways is a crucial goal of education, especially in the age of technology and readily available information.
+The wealth of information cannot benefit learners unless it is effectively learned and practiced and becomes their own knowledge.
 Using, the pyramids analogy: whole pyramids cannot be "imported" into the brain, but rather gradually and effortfully built on the existing base.